Detonations of Carbon Dioxide, Magnesium and Silicon

 Grossmanite is a very rare mineral of the pyroxene group,with formula CaTi3+AlSiO6.It is the titanium-dominant member.
 Grossmanite is unique in being a mineral with trivalent titanium, a feature shared with tistarite, Ti2O3.
 Titanium in minerals is almost exclusively tetravalent.
 Grossmanite stands for titanium-analogue of davisite, esseneite and kus

 Meteorites?
-I researched Grossmanite and discovered that it has only ever identified through the Allende Meteorite.
-How could there be evidence of such a strange material in my byproducts of detonation when you consider I didn’t use titanium, calcium or aluminum in my system?
-Also, I don’t see reasonable pathways for contamination by Grossmanite.
+I researched Grossmanite and discovered that it has only ever been identified through the Allende Meteorite!
+How could there be evidence of such a strange material in the byproducts of detonation when you consider we didn’t use titanium, calcium or aluminum in the detonatable system?
+Under the scenario that we somehow contaminated our material with Grossmanite, the rarity of this mineral suggests that contamination is not reasonable.
 Very interesting.

 Forsterite (Mg2SiO4; commonly abbreviated as Fo) is the magnesium-rich end-member of the olivine solid solution series.
 It is isomorphous with the iron-rich end-member, fayalite.
 Forsterite crystallizes in the orthorhombic system (space group Pbnm) with cell parameters a 4.75 Å (0.475 nm, b 10.20 Å (1.020 nm) and c 5.98 Å (0.598 nm).